 Verify RADIUS Client Configuration

-To verify that the RADIUS client is configured correctly, log in as a non-privileged user and run a
+To verify that you configured the RADIUS client correctly, log in as a non-privileged user and run a

 net add interface command.